-PCGP will retain contracted fish removal and handling personnel to conduct the fish removal operations.
-Agency personnel will be allowed to observe the fish removal activities but active participation will be limited to contractor personnel.
-When crossing Bureau of Reclamation (Reclamation) facilities, fish salvage will be performed in coordination with Reclamation and the Klamath Falls U.S. Fish and Wildlife Service office.
+PCGP will retain qualified fish removal and handling personnel to conduct the fish removal operations.
+These personnel will be on site when dewatering is occurring until the site is dewatered and the absence of stranded fish in the work area is confirmed by the Environmental Inspector (EI) and trench construction begins.
+Agency personnel will be allowed to observe the fish removal activities, but active participation will be limited to contractor personnel.
+PCGP will contract with either ODFW or a qualified consultant to capture the fish.
+Personnel handling and/or removing fish on federal lands will be approved by the Forest Service, or the Bureau of Land Management, or the Bureau of Reclamation (Reclamation), or be done directly by agency personnel if approved by ODFW.
+When crossing Reclamation facilities, fish salvage will be performed in coordination with Reclamation and the Klamath Falls U.S. Fish and Wildlife Service office.
 Additional fish removal from within the isolated construction site may include additional seining with two-stick seines, using dip nets, or removing fish and other organisms by hand.
 Additional fish removal will also be conducted in the remaining water column between the block nets and sand bag dams only if blasting is required to construct the pipeline through bedrock.
 Even though electrofishing can result in injury to fish, the risk of injury due to blasting in those water columns is likely to be greater and warrant electrofishing.
-Electrofishing will be used only when other methods have been determined to be ineffective (WSDOT, 2008), and if its use is approved by NMFS.
+Electrofishing will be used only when other methods have been determined to be ineffective (FWS 2012), and if its use is approved by NMFS.
 At other (non-blasting) work areas, if other methods are ineffective, electrofishing will be utilized if its use is approved by NMFS.

-The following have been incorporated or adapted from procedures and conditions developed by WSDOT (2008) to minimize risks to ESA-listed species by electrofishing to remove fish from construction zones:
+The following are incorporated or adapted from procedures and conditions developed by FWS (2012) to minimize risks to ESA-listed species by electrofishing to remove fish from construction zones:

-- 1. The USFWS and NMFS will be provided a project schedule 10 working days prior to the potential initiation of construction, whether or not electrofishing is actually utilized at a specific location. - 2.
-Electrofishing shall only be conducted when a biologist with at least 100 hours of electrofishing experience is on site to conduct or direct all activities associated with capture attempts.
-Appropriate experience includes knowledge about electrofishing including the interrelated effects of voltage, pulse width and pulse rate on fish species and associated risk of injury/mortality, knowledge and abilities to recognize symptoms associated with galvanotaxis, narcosis, and tetany, and their respective relationships to injury/mortality rates. - 3.
+- 1. The FWS and NMFS will be provided a schedule 10 working days prior to the initiation of construction, whether or not electrofishing is actually utilized at a specific location. - 2.
+Electrofishing (see NMFS 2000) shall only be conducted when a biologist with at least 100 hours of electrofishing experience is on site to conduct or direct all activities associated with capture attempts.
+The biologist must have knowledge about electrofishing including the interrelated effects of voltage, pulse width and pulse rate on fish species and associated risk of injury/mortality, knowledge and abilities to recognize symptoms associated with galvanotaxis, narcosis, and tetany, and their respective relationships to injury/mortality rates. - 3.
 The following table provides guidance for electrofishing in water where the potential to encounter ESA-listed juvenile fish exists.
 Only direct current (DC) or pulsed DC current will be used.
-Visual observation of the size classes of fish in the work area is helpful to avoid injury to larger fish by the mistaken assumption that they are not present.
+Visual observation of the size classes of fish in the work area is helpful to avoid injury to larger fish (large fish are more susceptible to injury during electrofishing) by the mistaken assumption that they are not present.

-Parameter Initial Setting Conductivity (μS/cm) Maximum Settings

-Voltage 100 V ≤300 800 V

->300 400 V

-Pulse Width 500 μs 5 ms

-Pulse Rate 15 Hz 60 Hz

-In general, exceeding 40 Hz will injure more fish

-Source: WSDOT, 2008 - adapted from NMFS Backpack Electrofishing Guidelines, June 2000, and WDFW Electrofishing Guidelines for Stream Typing, May 2001
+Parameter Initial Setting Conductivity (μS/cm) Maximum Settings Voltogo 100 V ≤300 800 V Voltage >300 400 V Pulse Width 500 μs 5 ms Pulse Rate 15 Hz 60 Hz 1 1 In general, exceeding 40 Hz will injure more fish Source: WSDOT 2008 - adapted from NMFS Backpack Electrofishing Guidelines, June 2000, and WDFW Electrofishing Guidelines for Stream Typing, May 2001